jcodeth/picotool/README.md

             Filter by product id
         --ser <ser>
             Filter by serial number
-        -f, --force
+        --rp2040
+            Use RP2040 workarounds on Windows when using custom vid/pid (ignored on other platforms) -f, --force
             Force a device not in BOOTSEL mode but running compatible code to reset so the command can be executed.
 After executing the command (unless the command itself is a 'reboot') the device will be rebooted back to application mode